 The insurable interest is a must in any insurance contract and if there is no insurable interest the insurance contract is void and hence the insured cannot claim back the premium paid.

 How Insurable Interest in Life Insurance is Tested

 To determine whether there is an insurable interest in life insurance.
 The following things are considered.

-- Direct legal or equitable relationship between the insured and the subject matter insured.
-For example; the insured may be the owner, beneficiary, or possessor of the subject matter.
+- Direct legal or equitable relationship between the insured and the beneficiary or subject matter.
+For example; the insured may be the owner, children, parent, or spouse.

-- That the said legal or equitable right existed at the time of the loss
+- That the said legal or equitable relationship or subject matter existed at the time of the loss

 - That the said right or liability is capable of being evaluated in monetary value

-- That, if the property had been continued to exist then it would benefit the insured in one way or another, while its destruction would economically inconvenience the insured.
+- if the property had continued to exist then it would benefit the insured in one way or another, while its destruction would economically inconvenience the insured.

 Significance of Insurable Interest in Life Insurance